Full API

 xcsp_extension(; list, supports=nothing, conflicts=nothing)

-Global constraint enforcing that the tuple x
+Global constraint enforcing that x

 matches a configuration within the supports set pair_vars[1]